What happens if my dog eats a cigarette butt? It’s probably no surprise to find that your dog has at some point eaten a cigarette butt from the floor.

 If you’ve ever smoked a cigarette yourself, you could have experienced a nauseous feeling after the first puff – this is a direct result of nicotine poisoning.
 Over time, the human body will build up an immunity to the effects of nicotine, but a dog does not.
 Just eating one or two butts from a cigarette has the capability of killing a dog!
-It only needs 5mg of nicotine per 1 pound of the weight of your dog to be poisonous.
-A cigarette butt can easily contain between 4 and 8 mg of nicotine, and if you own a small dog under 10 pounds in weight, the effect of eating just 2 cigarette butts can be fatal.
+It only needs 5mg of nicotine per 1 pound of your dog’s weight to be poisonous.
+A cigarette butt can easily contain between 4 and 8 mg of nicotine, and if you own a small dog under 10 pounds in weight, the effect of eating just two cigarette butts can be fatal.

 Symptoms of Nicotine Poisoning